Roy O. Disney: Legacy

-One of the Walt Disney World Railroad locomotives was named after Roy.
+One of the Walt Disney World Railroad locomotives was named after Disney.
 On June 6, 2002, his son Roy E. Disney rededicated this locomotive in his father's honor.
 In September 2016, the locomotive took part in its centennial celebration hosted by the Carolwood Pacific Historical Society.

-One of the three Hong Kong Disneyland Railroad locomotives is also named after Roy, where each locomotive is named after a past Walt Disney Company president.
+One of the three Hong Kong Disneyland Railroad locomotives is also named after Disney, where each locomotive is named after a past Walt Disney Company president.

 The Roy O. Disney Concert Hall, the primary performance space for the Herb Alpert School of Music at the California Institute of the Arts (of which Disney was a benefactor), is named after him.

-Sharing the Magic, a statue of Disney seated on a park bench beside Minnie Mouse, was dedicated in October of 1999 as a companion piece to the Partners statue of Walt and Mickey Mouse.
+Sharing the Magic, a statue of Disney seated on a park bench beside Minnie Mouse, was dedicated in October 1999 as a companion piece to the Partners statue of Walt and Mickey Mouse.
 The statue is located in the Town Square of Main Street, U.S.A., at the Magic Kingdom at the Walt Disney World Resort.
 A duplicate of Sharing the Magic is located outside the Team Disney building at Disney's corporate headquarters in Burbank, California—dedicated in 2003.
 A second copy is at the World Bazaar section of Tokyo Disneyland.
 The Roy O. Disney Suite is located on the top floor of the Hong Kong Disneyland Hotel.

-In 2014, Roy O. Disney was portrayed in the feature film Walt Before Mickey by Jon Heder.
+In 2014, Disney was portrayed in the feature film Walt Before Mickey by Jon Heder.